 Europe's highest cablecar station

-From November 2018, a new cableway of superlatives is operating all-year round, carrying up to 2'000 passengers per hour to Matterhorn glacier paradise (Klein Matterhorn).
+Since November 2018, the new cableway of superlatives is operating all-year round, carrying up to 2'000 passengers per hour to Matterhorn glacier paradise (Klein Matterhorn).
 The Matterhorn glacier ride, the world’s highest 3S cableway, connects Trockener Steg with Matterhorn glacier paradise station at 3'883 metres.
 With the existing Matterhorn Express cable car and the new 3S (three-cable system) cableway passengers will reach Europe’s highest mountain station from Zermatt (1'608 metres) more quickly and in greater comfort than ever.

 On 23 December 1979, the first enthusiastic passengers were carried towards the summit of the Matterhorn glacier paradise.
 They rode in one of the two 100-seat cabins of the cableway that is still in service to this day.
 Since then many thousands of people have visited the icy world of Matterhorn glacier paradise.
 In 2017 alone, over 425'000 passengers were recorded, mainly from Switzerland, Germany and Great Britain.
 In other words, about 20% of the tourists who visited Zermatt (registering a total of around 2 million overnight stays) did not want to pass up the opportunity of an excursion to Matterhorn glacier paradise, proving that along with Gornergrat, Matterhorn glacier paradise is an extremely popular destination for visitors from all over the world.